ravenscroftj/partridge/README.md

 ### Dependencies ###

+#### SAPIENTA ####

+SAPIENTA is currently also a dependency of Partridge.
+You can get it from [here](https://bitbucket.org/partridge/sapienta/).

+You need to make sure you install SAPIENTA and Partridge in the same virtualenv.

 #### Library/System dependencies ####

 Partridge was written and runs on Ubuntu.
 It is suggested that you install it on a unix/linux system that is similar to Ubuntu.
 It will run happily on OS/X but some of the commands here will not work.